claudiorivera/scavenger-hunt/README.md

 # TODO

+- Send email link needs spinner
+- Leaderboard should show list of users ranked by most items found
+- Collection pages should show a user's found items
+- CollectionItem pages should show the user's item photo
 - Linking to /collect/itemId should show collect page starting with that item
 - Refactor collect page to use a "collecting" and "successful collect" state with Context
-- Successful collect page should have a "continue" option to keep collecting
 - Successful collect page should link to the collection item
-- Collect page should have a container for the item description that is a fixed size, so that the action buttons below it will stay in place
+- Collect page should have a container for the item description that is a fixed size, so that the action buttons below it will stay in place, or use flexbox and justify flex-end on the buttons
-- Leaderboard should show list of users ranked by most items found
-- Collection pages should show a user's found items
-- CollectionItem pages should show the user's item photo

 # Install